Yearly Archives: 2022

 • Thorough and effective critiques are inspiring.
 When writers see that their works have been afforded the time and effort necessary to good criticism, they will respond in kind, roll up their sleeves, and really get to work on Draft #2.
 It’s the fact that there are readers out there, people who care, that makes a difference.
 What, after all, is a poem without a reader?
 A tree falling in a forest with no humans to hear it!
 Audience is essential, and writers should always have it in mind as they write.
 You may think you’re writing for yourself but, as stated earlier, the human experience is both unique and universal, meaning, if you’re doing it right, readers will relate even if their experience isn’t exactly similar.

-• As a teacher, I would sit in with a group for one full round of feedback, adding my thoughts last, then move on to join another group for the same process.
-If I couldn’t make it to each group in any given class, I’d make a note at my desk so I could start with the other groups next go-round.
-Once I’d met with every group, when the next critique session came around, I’d mix up the groups so writers experienced the strength of a new dynamic.
+• As a teacher, I sit in with a group for one full round of feedback, adding my thoughts last, then move on to join another group for the same process.
+If I can’t make it to each group in any given class, I make a note at my desk so I can start with the other groups the next time the class meets.
+Once I’ve met with every group, when the next critique session comes around, I mix the groups so writers experience the strength of a new dynamic.
 As much as any exemplar text, poems that surprise — ones seen in classroom critique groups or, outside the classroom, in Zoom / in-person critique sessions — show the way and inspire.
 Writers want to be prepared.
-They want to put their best effort in front of other people’s eyes.
-In short, they care intrinsically (and how magic is THAT?).
+They want to put their best effort when they know their work is going in front of other people’s eyes.
+In short, they care intrinsically (and how magic is THAT?) when they know expectations in advance.

 “Poems Hide”